-The reports sent from Washington that the Republican caucus, on Saturday, with two or three exceptions only, voted to re-We have the best authority for saying that there were not more than three or four in the caucus who declared themselves against concession and compromise.
+The reports sent from Washington that the Republican caucus, on Saturday, with the slavery question, are wholly untrue. have the best authority for saying that there were not more than three or four in the caucus who declared themselves against concession and compromise.
 The great body of the Republicans present were for peace and reconciliation, and willing to accept any fair adjustment of existing difficulties.